So Phim

-So Phim (សោ ភឹម, né So Vanna សូ វណ្ណា) was a Khmer Issarak, No. 3 of the Permanent Bureau and of the Military Bureau of the Central Committee of the Communist Party of Kampuchea, deputy head of the People's National Liberation Armed Forces of Kampuchea, secretary of East Zone of the Democratic Kampuchea of the Khmer Rouge, until he refused to apply the Cambodian genocide designed by Pol Pot and his comrades causing his death in June 1978.
+So Phim (សោ ភឹម, né So Vanna សូ វណ្ណា) was a leader of the Khmer Issarak movement, the third-rank official of the Permanent Bureau and of the Military Bureau of the Central Committee of the Communist Party of Kampuchea, deputy head of the People's National Liberation Armed Forces of Kampuchea, and secretary of East Zone of the Democratic Kampuchea of the Khmer Rouge, until he refused to apply the Cambodian genocide designed by Pol Pot and his comrades, a refusal that led to his own suicide in June 1978.

 Biography

 A young Cambodian peasant fighting for Independence

-So Phim was born in 1925 the son of a modest peasant.
-He was born in the mid-1930s in a hamlet in the province of Svay Rieng in Cambodia.
-He was a "round-faced stocky man, about 1,8 meters tall, with dark brown skin and straight black hair."
+So Phim was born in 1925 as the son of a modest peasant, in a hamlet in the province of Svay Rieng, Cambodia.
+He was a "round-faced stocky man, about 1.8 meters tall, with dark brown skin and straight black hair."
 He was considered to be quite rude and could, in a fit of anger, threaten his colleagues with his gun.

-So Phim, after a brief period in the army, joined the United Issarak Front in the fight against French protectorate of Cambodia. with close ties to the Vietnamese communists.
+So Phim, after a brief period in the colonist army, joined the United Issarak Front in the fight against French protectorate of Cambodia with close ties to the Vietnamese communists and Viet Minh.
 He joined the Indochinese Communist Party in 1951 under the revolutionary name of So Vanna.
 In May 1952, bands in Prey Veng were combining into a Mobile Unit and under the leadership of So Phim they took the name of Achar Hem Chieu Unit, the monk who had led the 1942 Umbrella uprising against the French colonization.
 Following the signing of the Geneva Accords in July 1954, he was forced like a thousand other executives into exile in Hanoi.